expectingtofly/LMS_Radio_Favourites_Plugin/README.md

 ![Radio Favourites Main](Images/MainFavouritesList.png)

 The plugin is available to install from the 3rd party plugins list on your Logitech Media Server installation.
-Once installed it is, by default installed into your "Radio" folder.
+Once installed it is, by default, installed into your "Radio" folder.

 ## How does it work?
 ### Adding a station